econnet/econ/econ-1.0.rst

 :ds: fork

-Access may not mean direct access, because it would mean too much effort for the bottom econ to build trust to too many contributors.
+Access to the original repo may not mean direct access, because it would mean too much effort for the bottom econ to build trust to too many contributors.

-Access includes forking and creating pull requests.
+Access includes *repo forking* and creating pull requests to the original.
+*Pull requests* are merged as is.
+Modifications need to be done as a new pull request.

-The bottom econ needs to react timely to such pull requests.
+The original repo needs to react timely to pull requests, to *avoid product forks*.

+A product fork is a product version.
+It is preferred to keep product versions as branches in the orginal repo.

-All pull requests get merged into the original repo at least after mediation.
+All contributions promising to be `relevant <#drelevant>`_ get merged into the original repo at least after mediation.
-If there is a conflict, e.g. out of differing technical opinions, a new repo branch is created for the new product version with.
+Existing contributors provide/allow/grant `choice <#dk>`_ to contribute.

 .. _`dwork`: